Spay & Neuter Myths and Truths

 Myth: My dog or cat is too old to be spayed or neutered.

-Truth: Because early spaying or neutering is optimal, and with advanced techniques and safer anesthetic drugs, your pet can be safely spayed or neutered at 8 weeks of age and a weight of 2 pounds.
-Even dogs and cats who are years older will benefit from being spayed or neutered.
+Truth: In most cases, spaying and neutering is safe and healthy for pets of all ages.
 Dogs and cats over 7 years of age are required to have pre-surgical blood work performed in order to check liver and kidney function prior to administering anesthesia.
 This blood work can be done at our clinic for an additional $55.

 Myth: Spaying or neutering will make dogs and cats less affectionate.